Preparing for less intensive settings

-Andrew Swartfigure BCBA, Director of Services, with BeyondAutism, talks with Liz Burns, ABA Supervisor at BeyondAutism and Michelle Frangos, Head of Pastoral at BeyondAutism.
+Andrew Swartfigure BCBA, Director of Services, with BeyondAutism, talks with Liz Burns, Behaviour Analyst at BeyondAutism and Michelle Frangos, Head of Pastoral at BeyondAutism.

 In this podcast we explore the impact of effective person centred and multi-disciplinary working and how working effectively can mean that children can move to less intensive provisions.